 But how did it come that free-roaming Indian peafowls now live on the Peacock Island?
 Well, in this blog entry I will tell you a little bit more about all this

 Tip: Do you want to know more about wildlife in Berlin?
 If yes, why not listen to the podcast Hauptstadt-Dschungel?
-I wrote about this podcast in a previous blog entry.
 Unfortunately, the podcast is only in German, but if you understand some German, I can highly recommend to listen to the episodes.

 Although many exotic animals have found a new home in Berlin, on my walks through the parks of Berlin I still rather observe local animals than exotic wildlife.
 Be it a great spotted woodpecker or a song thrush.
 But also small mammals like Eurasian squirrels often cross my path.